fuzziebrain/docker-apex-stack/README.md

     > **IMPORTANT**
     >
-    > The third script requires `sudo` rights.
+    > The second script requires `sudo` rights.
 If your user does not have this privilege, comment out `sudo chown 54321:54321 oradata` and replace it with `chmod 777 oradata`.

 Using the sample settings, the following are accessible: